-Patrick Rohan, Chief Operating Officer
+Patrick Rohan, Chief Executive Officer

 Patrick Rohan joined the Medical City Frisco senior leadership team as Chief Operating Officer in February 2017.